Robert M. Coates: Coates and The New Yorker

 Coates returned to New York in 1926 and found employment as a staff writer at the newly founded New Yorker in 1927.
 After interviews with James Thurber, who would become a close friend, and founding editor Harold Ross, he was hired on the spot.
 Coates’s appointment at the New Yorker was the start of a life-long association.
-Next to James Thurber, who became a particularly close friend, Coates developed friendships with several of the New Yorker’s editors and associates, among them E.B. and Katharine White, Wolcott Gibbs, Dorothy Parker, Janet Flanner, Wolcott Gibbs, St. Clair McKelway, Gus Lobrano, Russell Maloney, Ann Honeycut, Sid Perelman, and later, William Maxwell and Brendan Gill.
+Next to James Thurber, who became a particularly close friend, Coates developed friendships with several of the New Yorker’s editors and associates, among them E.B. and Katharine White, Wolcott Gibbs, Dorothy Parker, Janet Flanner, St. Clair McKelway, Gus Lobrano, Russell Maloney, Ann Honeycut, S. J. Perelman, and later, William Keepers Maxwell, Jr. and Brendan Gill.
 Coates resigned from his position as staff writer in 1932, soon after his move to Gaylordsville, Connecticut, in 1931, but continued to write for the New Yorker until 1967.

 During his many years of involvement with the magazine he contributed to many different departments—among them “The Talk of the Town,” “Notes and Comment,” “Profiles” and “The Reporter-at-Large.”
 Coates was the magazine’s book critic from 1930 to 1933 and became their art critic in 1937, a position that he held until 1967.
 From 1932 onwards he also developed a career as a New Yorker short story writer, submitting over a hundred short stories between 1921 and 1967.
 In all, as New Yorker scholar Ben Yagoda has pointed out, Coates wrote “more words for the magazine than anyone else, with the possible exception of [E.B.]
 White and [Wolcott] Gibbs.”